Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 Chad was described as being very focused on the future and what he worked for, and he was stressed about the cost of a second home they owned in Tennessee.

-I would I would, you know, that's typically what a pharmacist would make, so I'm assuming he's probably in that range somewhere.
+I would, I would, you know, that's typically what a pharmacist would make.

-And he's also Florida, which Florida guys, um, there's no Sandicum tax here, so that money would go a lot further than let's say a New York City or San Francisco or Camifornia, whatever it may be.
+Um, and he has a family, and he's also in Florida, which Florida guys, um, there's no state income tax here, so that money would go a lot further than, let's say, a New York City or San Francisco or Comifornia, whatever it may be.

-So we have an idea of where they are from a socioeconomic standpoint.
+So, we have an idea of where they are from a socioeconomic standpoint.

 Okay, fair enough.

-But yeah, but probably between 80 to 120,000.
+But yeah, we're probably between 80 to 120,000.

-Purchased a house with at least four.
+Purchased a house with at least four, which is going to be very important.

 There's a lot of math in this case.

-Apparently, they were having a problem with feral hogs, destroying the property, and Chad was spending a lot more time and money maintaining the house than he wanted to.
+Chad was spending a lot more time and money maintaining the house than he wanted to.

 Margaret was the supervisor for a transcription company.